Sleep is one of the most important aspects of life.

 Looking at the different forms of stress the person in experiencing, different types of treatments and possible changes in personal lifestyle or habits is where treatment begins.

-Counselling can be very helpful, and making long term changes with supplements is another common approach.
-Western natural treatment usually begins with the supplementation of Melatonin and possibly the Amino Acid Tryptophan.
+Counselling can be very helpful, and making long term changes with lifestyle, diet and supplements use is another common approach.
+Western natural treatment usually begins with the supplementation of Melatonin and possibly the Amino Acid Tryptophan, or the more available form of supplement, 5HTP.

 Tryptophan is the brain’s building block for Melatonin and Serotonin.
 In the natural medicine field we use today a metabolite of Tryptophan called: 5 hydroxy tryptophan, or 5HTP.

-(It is important the check with your family Dr. before supplementing with anything, if you are taking any prescription drugs for sleep, depression and other emotional/ mental conditions).
+(It is important the check with your family Dr. or practitioner before supplementing with anything, if you are taking any prescription drugs for sleep, depression and other emotional/ mental conditions).

 Traditional Chinese medicine (TCM) and Acupuncture are the best forms of treatments for sleep disorders/insomnia.
-In TCM, Insomnia is not addressed as one big “disease” or “condition.”
-Also, in TCM the diagnosis of sleep disorders or insomnia looks very different from person to person.
-There are 6 common syndromes in TCM which lead to Insomnia in most people.
+In TCM, Insomnia is not addressed as one “disease” or “condition”, but as many different syndromes leading to sleep disorders.
+Also, in TCM the diagnosis of sleep disorders or insomnia is different from person to person.
+There are more than 6 common syndromes in TCM which lead to Insomnia in most people.

-Dr. Lebel will spend the first visit – usually 30 to 60 minutes – gathering information and listening to the patient in order to arrive at the correct diagnosis.
-He will then treat the patient, usually with Acupuncture and a Herbal Formula.
+Dr. Lebel will spend the first visit – gathering information and listening to the patients in order to arrive at the correct diagnosis.
+He will then treat the patients, usually with Acupuncture and a Herbal remedies.

 For many years now, Dr. Lebel has successfully treated many patients that suffer from Insomnia.
-The Acupuncture and TCM Herbal remedies are his first choice for treatments; however, he also uses Western Herbal remedies, Homeopathic remedies, supplement and diet changes as needed.
+The Acupuncture and TCM Herbal remedies are his first choice of treatments; however, he also uses Western Herbal remedies, Homeopathic remedies, supplement, diet and lifestyle changes as needed.

 For any questions or for more information, please feel free to contact Dr. Lebel.

-Dr. Eyal Lebel is both a Dr.of TCM, Acupuncture, as well as a Master herbalist of “western herbal remedies” in Vancouver, BC.
+Dr. Eyal Lebel is both a Dr.of TCM, Acupuncture, as well as a Master herbalist of “western herbal medicine” in Vancouver, BC.